Pedrotojal/couchsurfing/index.md

 **Q:** Should you / can you rent a bike in Lisbon?

 **A:** Well, Lisbon is made of 7 hills, not very nice for biking, but you can rent bikes to ride along the river.
 I've never rented a bike, so I can't suggest you, but you can find many options when you [google it](http://bit.ly/google-rent-bikes-lisbon)
 My suggestion to see Lisbon and not walking too much is [renting an electric scooter](http://bit.ly/Rent-a-scooter).
-It's especially good to visit the Castle area, where you have small streets.
+It's especially good to visit the Castle area, where you have small and cute streets.
+Also good to go to LX Factory or Belém and avoid the chaos from the train and tram.
 If you want to get 30 free minutes, just register using this code: **xmtcg**

 **Q:** Where can I leave my luggage (Lisbon)?
 - [CP Train Stations](http://bit.ly/lisbon-luggage-lockers)